o11ydev/oy-toolkit/docs/content/pwgen.md

 ---
-title: Prometheus Password Generator
+title: Prometheus password file generator
 ---

 This form enables you to generate a [Prometheus web.yml file](https://prometheus.io/docs/prometheus/latest/configuration/https/) to secure your Prometheus endpoints with basic authentication.

-To do this, you need to hash passwords with [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
+Prometheus needs passwords hashed with [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
 This tool hashes the passwords directly in your browser, in such a way that we do not receive the passwords you are generating.